bhavsec/reconspider/README.md

 # ReconSpider

-ReconSpider is a powerful tool to perform Open Source Intelligence (OSINT) scan on IP Address, Emails, Websites, Organizations.
+ReconSpider is most advanced Open Source Intelligence (OSINT) Framework for scanning IP Address, Emails, Websites, Organizations and find out information from different sources.

 ReconSpider can be used by Infosec Researchers, Penetration Testers, Bug Hunters and Cyber Crime Investigators to find deep information about their target.